 However, despite the harmlessness of piercings, many fire departments require their firefighters to take off or tape their piercings while on duty.
 In this article, we’ll discuss what you can do if you have a body piercing.
 We’ll also discuss the various anti-piercing policies of some firehouses.

 You may also want to read: Can Firefighters Have Long/Beards/Dreads?
-Grooming Policies and Can Firefighters Smoke?
-(Cigarettes, Cigars, Vape, Weed, CBD)
+Grooming Policies

-Anti-Piercing Rules in the Fire Department
+Body-Piercing Rules in the Fire Service

 The increasing popularity of body piercings in recent years has compelled a lot of fire departments across the globe to introduce policies against them.
 Here’s a look at what some fire departments have to say about body piercings.